 For British holidaymakers, the idea of opting for a cruise instead of a traditional resort holiday seems more and more appealing.
 Whilst cruise ships can provide high quality catering for thousands of passengers each day, sometimes things do go wrong.
-If the way that the food is prepared or stored does not meet the required standard, this can cause major outbreaks of food poisoning, stomach bugs and viruses.
+If the way the food is being prepared or stored does not meet required standards, this can cause major outbreaks of food poisoning, stomach bugs and viruses.

-Camplyobacter is found on raw or undercooked meat (particularly poultry), unpasteurised milk and untreated water.
+Camplyobacter is found in raw or undercooked meat (particularly poultry), unpasteurised milk and untreated water.

 E.coli is found in the digestive system.
 Food poisoning occurs after eating undercooked beef products.

 Salmonella is found in raw or undercooked meat, raw eggs, milk and other dairy products.

 Shigella is found in any food that has been washed in contaminated water.

 Dysentery is a disease passed on through faeces of people carrying the bacteria, who do not wash their hands after using the WC.